 Batanes is the northernmost part of the Philippines.
-As the song goes by the number one longest running noontime show, Eat Bulaga, “Mula Batanes…hanggang Jolo” which roughly translates to ‘From Batanes to Jolo’, Batanes is really at the very tip of northern Philippines.
+As the song goes by the number one longest-running noontime show, Eat Bulaga, “Mula Batanes…hanggang Jolo” which roughly translates to ‘From Batanes to Jolo’, Batanes is really at the very tip of northern Philippines.
 One of its islands is actually closer to Taiwan than the Philippine mainland.
-And that when you’re listening to radio you can actually get signals from Taiwan’s airwaves, too.
+And that when you’re listening to the radio you can actually get signals from Taiwan’s airwaves, too.

 The people here are called ‘Ivatans’ and from what I learned they speak Ivatan (Batan and Sabtang) and Itbayaten (Itbayat), not that I can tell the difference.
 I love listening to them converse though (well, I guess I love hearing people converse in any language aside from Tagalog and English).
 Ivatans have distinct facial features quite different from your usual Filipinos.
-I thinks it’s like the Igorots in Baguio, you can tell they’re Igorot, same thing, you can tell if they’re Ivatans.
+I think it’s like the Igorots in Baguio, you can tell they’re Igorot, the same thing, you can tell if they’re Ivatans.

-Ivatans are mild manner people.
-They seem very nice, very warm and very accommodating.
+Ivatans are mild-mannered people.
+They seem very nice, very warm, and very accommodating.
 Maybe because they can immediately tell if you’re a tourist so they always have a smile ready for you.
 But then again they can also just pretend you’re not there.
 Well, not the Ivatans, they seem to be too willing to stop whatever they’re doing just to accommodate you.
 And not that we abuse that in any way, we usually just smile back say our casual hellos and let them be.
-Actually, we’re so cautious about not bothering them we didn’t realized that Kuya Jun is practically saying it’s okay to come and visit for example the old lady, Lola Ida, at the ‘House of Dakay’ or the oldest Ivatan, Lolo Marcelo, whom already appeared in a Nescafe TV commercial.
+Actually, we’re so cautious about not bothering them we didn’t realize that Kuya Jun is practically saying it’s okay to come and visit for example the old lady, Lola Ida, at the ‘House of Dakay’ or the oldest Ivatan, Lolo Marcelo, whom already appeared in a Nescafe TV commercial.

 Oh well, perhaps the next time I visit there.
-I just thought, it’s kinda rude to just show up like that, well I guess not for the Ivatans.
+I just thought it’s kinda rude to just show up like that, well I guess not for the Ivatans.
 I think for them Batanes is their big house, and you are a guest in their house, so you met up with them say on your way up a hill and they would smile and nod at you as if saying ‘welcome to our living room’.

 I’m not sure about the exact population here but the town proper where it’s supposed to be the most crowded isn’t exactly what I expected ‘crowded’ to be.
 Which is of course a good thing, because it still gives you that very laid-back feeling even if you are in the town proper already.

 According to Kuya Jun, passenger jeepneys here have some sort of schedule to follow.
 Unlike in Manila or other provinces where you can see passenger jeepneys on the road almost non-stop, here you can only find them at a particular time.
-This makes sense since there are only few people to transport here and there so there’s really no point in having hundreds of jeepneys on the road all at the same time.
+This makes sense since there are only a few people to transport here and there so there’s really no point in having hundreds of jeepneys on the road all at the same time.